 Melanin – The Biological Skin Colouring Agent

-Human skin colour is quite variable all over the world.
+Human skin color is quite variable all over the world.
 The skin’s color is primarily due to the presence of a pigment called ‘melanin’ in the human body.
-It is produced at the of the epidermis (the outer layer of the skin) by specialised cells called melanocytes.
-These cells carry photosensitive receptors that can detect the ultraviolet radiations from the sun.
-In response to these radiations from the sun and other sources, these melanocytes produce melanin.
-Melanin acts as a protective biological shield against the ultraviolet radiations of the sun.
+It is produced at the epidermis (the outer layer of the skin) by specialized cells called melanocytes.
+These cells carry photosensitive receptors that can detect ultraviolet radiations from the sun.
+In response to these radiations from the sun and other sources, melanocytes produce melanin.
+Melanin acts as a protective biological shield against the ultraviolet radiation of the sun.

 - Pheomelanin, which colours the skin red to yellow in color, and

 - Eumelanin, which colours the skin dark brown to black.

 People with lighter skin tone or those who have fair complexion produce pheomelanin and those who have darker skin tone have eumelanin being produced in them.

 Summer aggravates the problem of tanning and darkening of skin tone…

 The Ultraviolet radiation of the sun increases in summer and decreases during winter.
 The skin is prone to tanning during the summers, as an adaptation to seasonal changes.
 Tanning is basically the increase in the size and number of melanin cells due to stimulation by ultraviolet radiations, causing pigmentation in the skin.